-Maybe you have a Life Verse (mine is Psalm 45:1 “My tongue is the pen of a ready writer…), but what would be your song?
+Maybe you have a Life Verse, one Scripture that encapsulates your identity, from God’s voice to your ears.
+Mine is Psalm 45:1, “My tongue is the pen of a ready writer…), but what would be your song?

 When the service begins to celebrate your passing (which I am not doing any time soon, just for the record) will they know what to play?

 I’ve been considering this question more and more lately, as I approach my ‘twilight’ years.

 Without sounding a little weird, I think it’s wise to have something written down ahead of time so there are some directions and you have a little say-so in how things are done when it comes time to mark the end of your life.

 Choosing The Song….the stand on your feet at the end of the service song–is practically impossible for me–way too many choices.
 I’d want to fit a few favorites in somewhere in the requisite slide show–surely a Broadway tune or two, maybe some James Taylor, Josh Groban…well, I’m getting ahead of myself.
 WAY ahead of myself.

 Anyway, for the final song, I think I have it decided.

 The other night as I was listening to a recording of the Odes of Solomon (produced by Andrew Schreiner), the familiar notes on the piano began the piece I love the most–‘Sing Allelu’ (Ode 40) sung by Fernando Ortega.**

 I had to get up from my work, throw my arms in the air and sing…it’s one of those ‘stand on your feet’ kind of songs.